ttscoff/marky-api/2/README.md

 | `url`      | URL encoded version of `format`         |

 If `json=1` is specified, this key will be overridden.

+### Processing HTML

+If the `html` parameter is provided with raw HTML (url encoded), either by GET or POST, it will use that HTML rather than running Readability on the `url`.
+If the `url` paramater is used in conjunction with `html`, it will be used as the base URL for any link conversions and as the `source:` keyword for the document.
+If a `title` is provided, it will be used as the title for the document. `url` and `title` are both optional when processing HTML.

 ### Readability and conversion